 From there, you’ll head through Ayton Banks Wood, passing Great Ayton to your left.
 You’ll then pass by Cliff Ridge Wood and then Newton Wood, as you approach and summit the Yorkshire Matterhorn.
 After reaching the peak of Roseberry Topping and enjoying the views out to Middlesbrough and the North York Moors, you’ll descend the eastern slope towards Little Roseberry.
 From Little Roseberry, you’ll enjoy a unique perspective of the Yorkshire Matterhorn!
 You’ll then veer left, making your way through Newton Moor and then back to Gribdale Gate Car Park.

-On our way back to Gribdale Gate Car Park, we enjoyed some speed hiking through Newton Moor.
-Besides, we were getting soaked and were admittedly keen to wrap things up!
+On our way back to Gribdale Gate Car Park, we enjoyed some hiking through Newton Moor.
+Although, we were getting soaked and were admittedly keen to wrap things up!